mathandpencil/django-bulk-sync/README.md

 -   `filters`: Q() filters specifying the subset of the database to work in.
 Use `None` or `[]` if you want to sync against the entire table.
 -   `batch_size`: passes through to Django `bulk_create.batch_size` and `bulk_update.batch_size`, and controls how many objects are created/updated per SQL query.
 -   `fields`: (optional) List of fields to update.
 If not set, will sync all fields that are editable and not auto-created.
+-   `skip_creates`: If truthy, will not perform any object creations needed to fully sync.
+Defaults to not skip.
+-   `skip_updates`: If truthy, will not perform any object updates needed to fully sync.
+Defaults to not skip.
+-   `skip_deletes`: If truthy, will not perform any object deletions needed to fully sync.
+Defaults to not skip.

 -   Returns a dict:

     {